+It is often a precursor to a gazetted bioregional plan, but in this instance, it has been developed to accompany and further explain the Mopani District Bioregional Plan, as it relates to the Maruleng Local Municipality.
 It provides biodiversity data specific to the Maruleng Municipality landscape, along with explanatory information, to assist in the uptake of the Mopani District Bioregional Plan at the local level.
 See 'Bioregional Plan' below.